mitchellh/vagrant-google/README.md

 And then run `vagrant up --provider=google`.

-This will start a Debian 7 (Wheezy) instance in the `us-central1-f` zone, with an `n1-standard-1` machine, and the `"default"` network within your project.
+This will start a Debian 8 (Jessie) instance in the `us-central1-f` zone, with an `n1-standard-1` machine, and the `"default"` network within your project.
 And assuming your SSH information (see below) was filled in properly within your Vagrantfile, SSH and provisioning will work as well.